valthon/wire-cdt/docs/09_tutorials/02_abi-variants.md

 ```

 [[warning | Not recommended warning]]
-| Be aware, it is not recommend to use `eosio::binary_extension` inside variant definition, this can lead to data corruption unless one is very careful in understanding how these two templates work and how the ABI gets generated!
+| Be aware, it is not recommend to use `sysio::binary_extension` inside variant definition, this can lead to data corruption unless one is very careful in understanding how these two templates work and how the ABI gets generated!